007revad/Synology_created_date/README.md

 Outputs the result in the language you have set it in DSM.

+> Note: To decode an expansion unit's serial number you need to run the script via SSH and enter the first 3 characters of the expansion unit's serial number when asked.

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_created_date/releases